Mixed-Type Tabular Data Synthesis with Score-based Diffusion in Latent Space: Introduction

-This paper presents \emph{\modelname{}}, a principled approach for tabular data synthesis that involves training a diffusion model in the latent space. \modelname first transforms raw tabular data into a continuous embedding space, where well-developed diffusion models with Gaussian noises become feasible.
+This paper presents \emph{\modelname{}}, a principled approach for tabular data synthesis.
+To handle mixed-typed inputs, \modelname first transforms raw tabular data into a continuous embedding space, where well-developed diffusion models with Gaussian noises become feasible.
 Subsequently, we learn a score-based diffusion model in the embedding space to capture the distribution of latent embeddings.
 To learn an informative, smoothed latent space while maintaining the decoder's reconstruction ability, we specifically designed a Variational AutoEncoder (VAE~\citep{vae}) model for tabular-structured data.
 Our proposed VAE model includes 1) Transformer-architecture encoders and decoders for modeling inter-column relationships and obtaining token-level representations, facilitating token-level tasks.
 2) Adaptive loss weighting to dynamically adjust the reconstruction loss weights and KL-divergence weights, allowing the model to improve reconstruction performance gradually while maintaining a regularized embedding space.
-Finally, when applying diffusion models in the latent, we propose a simplified forward diffusion process, which adds Gaussian noises of linear standard deviation with respect to time.
-We demonstrate through theory and experiments that this approach can reduce the errors in the reverse process, thus improving sampling speed.
+3) Finally, when applying diffusion models in the latent space, we adopt a simplified forward diffusion process, which adds Gaussian noises of linear standard deviation with respect to time.
+We demonstrate through theoretical analysis and empirical justifications that this approach can reduce the errors in the reverse process, thus improving sampling speed.

 The advantages of \modelname are three-fold: (1) \generality: \textit{Mixed-type Feature Handling} - \modelname transforms diverse input features, encompassing numerical, categorical, etc., into a unified embedding space.
 (2) \quality: \textit{High Generation Quality} - with tailored designs of the VAE model, the tabular data is mapped into regularized latent space of good shape, e.g., a standard normal distribution.
 This will greatly simplify training the subsequent diffusion model~\citep{sgm}, making \modelname more expressive and enabling it to generate high-quality synthetic data.
 (3) \speed: With the proposed linear noise schedule, our \modelname can generate high-quality synthetic data with fewer than $20$ reverse steps, which is significantly fewer than existing methods.